Azure/aks-engine-azurestack/docs/community/developer-guide.md

 ```

 Copy and paste the configuration and change the values in the `--set` arguments to reference your
 details.
-You can create multiple configurations in `launch.json` to debug `aks-engine upgrade`,
+You can create multiple configurations in `launch.json` to debug `aks-engine-azurestack upgrade`,
 `scale`, and other commands.

 For a more detailed debugging configuration, check out the [example launch.json](example-launch.json)